 0.50 credit.
 General chamber music course from which groups such as Brass Ensemble, Wind Ensemble, String Ensemble, Woodwind Ensemble, Chorale, Piano Trio, and Piano Ensemble will be formed as need arises.
 Graded Pass/No Pass.
+Register by Instructor.
 This course is repeatable for credit.